-These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
+These media sources are moderate to strongly biased toward conservative causes through story selection and/or political affiliation.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information reporting that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

 Factual Reporting: MIXED

-In review, The American Center for Law & Justice has a borderline extreme right wing bias in reporting news on their website.
-Most stories published are favorable to the christian right and negative toward the left.
+In review, The American Center for Law & Justice has a borderline extreme right-wing bias in reporting news on their website.
+Most stories published are favorable to the Christian right and negative toward the left.
 There is frequent use of loaded words in articles such as this: “Chief Architect of ObamaCare’s Deceit and Pro-Abortion Deception Fired for Fraud.”
 The ACLJ also has produced a half-true claim via a fact-checker.

 Overall, we rate the ACLJ as a borderline extreme right-wing source that is mixed in factual reporting due to the use of poor sources and a mixed fact-check record.
 (D. Van Zandt 8/29/2017) Updated (10/27/2023)